-In cooperation with your local VA and other government resources, Meals on Wheels of Northeast Ohio can help you understand and navigate the application process for you and/or your spouse to receive Meals on Wheels if you reside in Stark, Summit, or Wayne Counties.
+In cooperation with your local VA and other government resources, Meals on Wheels of Northeast Ohio can help you understand and navigate the application process for you and/or your spouse to receive Meals on Wheels if you reside in Stark and Summit Counties.

 Contact our Intake Team by calling 330-515-5605 or email firstname.lastname@example.org for more information.

-VANTAGE Meals on Wheels offers a delicious assortment of hot meals to people wishing to dine in a social setting in buildings throughout Stark, Wayne, and Summit Counties.
+Meals on Wheels of Northeast Ohio offers a delicious assortment of hot meals to people wishing to dine in a social setting in buildings throughout Stark, Wayne, and Summit Counties.

 Congregate dining provides seniors with both a hot, nutritious meal and the opportunity to build lasting relationships with their neighbors.